-This Framework is part of the Research Framework Network, please visit the main Network page to see the other available Frameworks.
+Please visit the Research Framework Network home page to see all the available Frameworks.
 Images used in this guide are taken from across the Network.

-Clicking on the top left name of the site will always take you back to the homepage for that Framework;
+Clicking on the top left name of the individual framework site will always take you back to the homepage for that Framework;

-Clicking on the top left ‘Part of the Research Frameworks Network’ words will always take you back to the homepage of the Network allowing you to visit other frameworks.
+Clicking on the top left ‘Part of the Research Frameworks Network’ words will always take you back to the homepage of the Research Frameworks Network allowing you to visit other frameworks.

 Many frameworks also have ‘cards’ on the front page which are clickable links to the sections of the framework site.

 Frameworks rely on local research to keep up to date.
-This “quick comment” facility allows you to contribute to the research and help to keep the framework relevant.
+This “quick comment” facility allows you to contribute to the research, add links to new research completed and help to keep the framework relevant.

 You must be registered with the Network in order to comment, use the button above to Register.